CPJKU/beat_this/README.md

 ## Inference

 To predict beats for audio files, you can either use our command line tool or call the beat tracker from Python.
-Both have the same requirements, unless you go for the online demo.
+Both have the same requirements unless you go for the online demo.

 ### Online demo